evdel720/reddit-web-reader/README.md

 todo list
-get my info when have access token in session storage and keep the data in js to enable more features (save, votes, hide, report) share feature add tabs to see save/upvoted/downvoted/hidden voting/save/unsave/hide/unhide
+get my info when have access token in session storage and keep the data in js to enable more features (save, votes, hide, report) => this is too slow what about when vote, just refresh the page and have tabs, when go to the tab, request each thing like I did for others that could work

+share feature
+add tabs to see save/upvoted/downvoted/hidden voting/save/unsave/hide/unhide